 Why clean beauty is more important than you might think

-In our modern-day world, we are exposed to a variety of different chemicals and environmental toxins each day that have been linked to negative health outcomes.
-Many of these chemicals are found in our beauty and personal care products.
-Unfortunately for women, the chemical exposure from these products can become high since we use more skincare and beauty products in our daily routine.
+In our modern-day world we are exposed to a variety of different chemicals and environmental toxins which may have negative health outcomes.
+Women have much more exposure to these chemicals because they are found in our beauty and personal care products which we use on a daily basis.
 Every day women use an average of 12 personal care products that contain 168 different chemicals.
 Men use about 6 personal care products that contain 85 different chemicals.
 This is why clean beauty is so important.

-Although an individual beauty product may have very small amounts of any harmful chemical, our overall exposure and the combination of different chemicals is what causes problems.
-More research is showing that the chemicals in these products can affect our hormones, our fertility, our risk of some cancers, and even the health of our babies.
-So, as women, this topic is something we need to be educated on, so we can make informed choices about what we put on our skin.
+Although an individual beauty product may have small amounts of harmful chemicals, our overall exposure and the combination of different chemicals is what causes problems.
+More research is showing that the chemicals in these products can affect our hormones, our fertility, and the health of our babies.
+As women, this topic is something we need to be educated on, so we can make informed choices about what we put on our skin.

 There are three main groups of chemicals in skincare and beauty products that have been shown to impact hormones and reproductive health: phthalates, parabens and phenols.

-In personal care products, phthalates are used as artificial fragrances in scented products and to hold colour and reduce brittleness in nail polish and hairspray.
+In personal care products, phthalates are used as artificial fragrances in scented products, to hold colour and reduce brittleness in nail polish and hairspray.
 Phthalates are found in perfumes, deodorants, soaps, nail polish, and many other products.
 Phthalates are also found in many places in our environment, so limiting exposure is recommended.
 One of the most common phthalates, called di(2-ethylhexyl) phthalate, is measurable in the blood in 100% of the American population.
-This is concerning since, in women, phthalates are known to disrupt hormone balance, decrease fertility, increase the risk of miscarriage and can lead to earlier menopause.
+This is concerning, since in women, phthalates are known to disrupt hormone balance, decrease fertility, increase the risk of miscarriage and can lead to earlier menopause.